Defense Base Act Lawyer Straight Talk: What you don't say - can be a case killer!

 Mike doesn’t tell his orthopedic doctor about the car crash.

 As my Mom said, “The webs we weave when we intend to deceive.”

 Turns out Mike’s wife makes an insurance claim against the other driver.
-The insurance company contacted her to give a statement.
-Seeing she had done nothing wrong, she agreed to give the statement to the investigator.
-She truthfully said that Mike was in the car and that he had said he had “re-injured” his back in the car crash.
+The insurance company contacts her to get a statement.
+Seeing as she has done nothing wrong, she agrees to give the statement to the investigator.
+She truthfully says that Mike was in the car and that he had said he had “re-injured” his back in the car crash.

-Since Mike pain in his back went back to the same level that it had been pre-car crash - Mike doesn’t pursue an insurance claim for his back injury.
-But, nevertheless, his social security number was associated with the car crash by his insurance company.
+Since Mike's pain in his back went back to the same level that it had been pre-car crash - Mike doesn’t pursue an insurance claim for his back injury.
+But, nevertheless, his social security number is associated with the car crash by his insurance company.

-What you may not know is the insurance company’s have insurance index bureaus.
+What you may not know is the insurance companies have insurance index bureaus.
 They have had them for years.
-Only know, they also have computer data bases.
+Only now, they also have computer databases.

 Insurance Index Bureau: A clearinghouse where insurers and self-insured companies file reports of claims.
 A search is done for matches based upon a claimants name and social security number.

 Looking for some extra credit?
 Google “National Insurance Crime Bureau.”

 Mike was busted.
 As Robert Hunter said, “...Set up, like a bowling pin.
 Knocked down...”

 Only this time, Mike set up his own pin.